-A10:2017 Insufficient Logging and Monitoring
+A10 :2017 Insufficient Logging & Monitoring

-Threat agents/Attack vectors Security Weakness Impacts Access Lvl \ Exploitability 2 Prevalence 3 \ Exploitation of insufficient logging and monitoring is the bedrock of nearly every major incident.
+Attack Vectors Secu Weat urity kness Impacts App.
+Specific Exploitability: 2 Prevalence: 3 Detectability: 1 Technical: 2 Business ?
+Exploitation of insufficient logging and monitoring is the bedrock of nearly every major incident.
 Attackers rely on the lack of monitoring and timely response to achieve their goals without being detected.
-This issue is included in the Top 10 based on an industry survey.
-One strategy for determining if you have sufficient monitoring is to examine your logs following penetration testing.
-The testers' actions should be recorded sufficiently to understand what damages they may have inflicted.
-Most successful attacks start with vulnerability probing.
-Allowing such probes to continue can raise the likelihood of successful exploit to nearly 100%.
-In 2016, identifying a breach took an average of 191 days - plenty of time for damage to be inflicted.
+This issue is included in the industry survey.
+One strategy for determinin monitoring is to examine th penetration testing.
+The tes recorded sufficiently to und they may have inflicted. ng if you have sufficient le logs following sters' actions should be Most successful att vulnerability probing probes to continue likelihood of succes nearly 100%.
+In 2016, identifying average of 191 day for damage to be in g.
+Allowing such can raise the ssful exploit to a breach took an s - plenty of time